 Seneca partners with local growers and family farms near our plant locations.
-We currently have contracts with approximately 2,000 vegetable growers and 300 fruit growers for over 230,000 acres of produce.
+We currently have contracts with approximately 1,600 vegetable and fruit growers for over 200,000 acres of produce.
 Our plants are strategically located in diverse growing regions very close to our growers, which means fields are freshly harvested and processed at peak freshness, locking in nutrients efficiently.

 Seneca's fruit processing operations are primarily located on the west coast.

 Our cherry orchard growers are primarily located in the states of Michigan, Oregon, and Washington, and our relationships with them span decades.
 Read details about several farms at cherryman.com